Imhotep

 Psychometitor - 200

 You may call yourself Psychometitor in the Order of Imhotep.
-There are currently fewer than 1011 Psychometitrae.
+There are currently fewer than 3 Psychometitrae.
 You may have your name mentioned here, and a short biography of no more than 30 words, including a hyper reference to a web page of your own with biographical information.
-There are ideally no scores that qualify for this grade.
+There are ideally no scores that qualify for this grade because the theoretical rarity is too high, but due to the tentative nature of norms these scores may occur, and will then likely be renormed downward later on.

 Verificatrix - 250